Cedar Deck

 Since the cedar decking overhung the deck frame 1.5 inches on every side, I notched the decking at the location of each 4x4 post with a jigsaw.

-I cut the 4x4 cedar rail posts to length (43 1/4"), so when attached to the deck frame, the top of the post would be 34 1/2" above the surface of the cedar deck, and the bottom of the post would be flush with the bottom of the deck frame.
-I cut a 45 degree notch at the bottom of each post for looks, but it is not required.
+I cut the 4x4 cedar rail posts to length (43 1/4"), so when attached to the deck frame, the top of the post would be 34 1/2" above the surface of the cedar deck, and the bottom end would be flush with the bottom of the deck frame.
+I cut a 45-degree notch at the bottom of each post for looks, but it is not required.

 I toe-nailed the rail posts in place with 8d nails and checked them for plumb.
 I drilled two 1/2" diameter holes through the 4x4 cedar posts and pressure treated framing, and bolted them together with 3/8" galvanized carriage bolts.